Villa Windsor: Sale of the Windsors' possessions

 In July 1997, Al-Fayed announced that an auction of the Duke and Duchess of Windsor's possessions from the villa would take place later that year in New York.
 He had bought the contents of the property for the equivalent of US$4.5 million from the principal beneficiary of the Duchess's estate, the Pasteur Institute.
 The items to be offered for sale had personal value for the British royal family and included the desk at which Edward VIII had abdicated in 1936, a collection of some ten thousand photographs, and a doll given to Edward by his mother, Queen Mary.

 Following the deaths of Al-Fayed's son Dodi and Diana, Princess of Wales, the auction was postponed, but it eventually took place in February 1998 at Sotheby's New York with more than 40,000 items for sale, divided into 3,200 lots.
 The proceeds from the auction went to the Dodi Fayed International Charitable Foundation and causes associated with the late Princess of Wales.
 Members of the British royal family were believed to have purchased all but a tiny handful of the items in the sale, though officially they remained anonymous.

+Al-Fayed ended the lease in 2018.

 Restoration and current status

 Following a call for expressions of interest in 2021, and a selection process between a few candidates, the Paris Council decided to entrust the property to the Mansart Foundation.
 Since then, the foundation has managed the house, with the aim of opening it to the public.

 The foundation is restoring the villa at an estimated cost of €8.7 million, using a combination of funds from private sponsorships and skill-based sponsorships.

-It is planned for the house to open its doors to the public in late 2025.
+It was planned for the house to open its doors to the public in late 2025.
+As of July 2026, the house remains closed.